CodeJamboree/replace-tags/README.md

 - `DollarSignWithCurlyBraces` has trouble with dollar signs in property paths.
 - `DoubleSquareBrackets` has trouble with arrays in paths.
-- `DoubleUnderscores` has trouble with underscores in property paths.
 - `SquareBrackets` has trouble with arrays in paths.

 ## Changelog